Yala / Ruhuna National Park (යාල / රුහුණු ජාතික වනෝද්යානය)

 Map of Yala National Park

-With the arrival of Buddhism to the country in 250 BC, Rohana sub kingdom too experienced a massive rising of large monastic complexes which could support thousands of bhikkhus.
-According to ancient text (Sammoha Vinodani AtuwawaSithulpawwa Rajamaha Viharaya is said to have had 12,000 Arhaths during the great famine of Beminitiyasaya in the 1st century BC.\
+With the arrival of Buddhism to the country in 250 BCE, the Rohana sub-kingdom too experienced a massive rise of large monastic complexes, which could support thousands of bhikkhus.
+According to an ancient text (Sammoha Vinodani AtuwawaSithulpawwa Rajamaha Viharaya is said to have had 12,000 Arhaths during the great famine of Beminitiyasaya in the 1st century BCE.

-The golden era of this region however, came to an end due to wars among petty kings, drought, famine, disease and the destruction of irrigation infrastructure due to non maintenance.
-The Jungles had crept over this once populous area by the time Europeans arrived in Sri Lanka.
-However remnants of this forgotten kingdom is still found on almost every rock outcrop inside Yala and Kumana.
+The golden era of this region, however, came to an end due to wars among petty kings, drought, famine, disease and the destruction of irrigation infrastructure due to non-maintenance.
+The jungles had crept over this once populous area by the time Europeans arrived in Sri Lanka.
+However, remnants of this forgotten kingdom are still found on almost every rock outcrop inside Yala and Kumana.

 List of Archaeological Sites inside Yala and Kumana National Parks